Fslippe/master_project/docs/plan.md

   - solutions: Setting all values less than 0 to 0
 - Some values being out of valid range
   - Solutions: setting value to 0
+- Land topography being labeled as CAO
+  - Solutions: masking patches with more than half including land areas.
+  - Masking using modis data - have to find lon lat corresponding to label of mask